Kbman99/Compute-Cross-Product/README.md

 $ sudo docker-compose up
 ```

-###If using `docker-machine` you must then access the IP address given by `docker-machine ip <machine_name>` directly from your machine along with the appropriate port to access a given service.
+### If using `docker-machine` you must then access the IP address given by `docker-machine ip <machine_name>` directly from your machine along with the appropriate port to access a given service.
-4

 ## License

 The MIT License (MIT).
 Please see the [license file](LICENSE) for more information.